fpereiro/gotoB/tutorial/tutorial.md

 └──────────────────────────┘               └──────────────────────────┘
 ```

 A web development team needs to write both programs to develop a complete webapp.
+This is true not just of webapps, but of any app which uses servers to provide more value to users.

-Both programs, the frontend and the backend, communicate through the web.
+Both programs that make the webapp, the frontend and the backend, communicate through the web.

 The main functions of the frontend are:
+- Provide a user interface.
 - Show information to the user.
-- Provide a user interface.
 - Collect data provided by the user and send it to the backend.

 The main functions of the backend are: